ovh/docs/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online/guide.en-ie.md

 Having a clear idea of your objective is essential if your project is to be a success.
 What do you want to do with your website?
 How will you publish it?
 There are several potential ways to make your project become a reality with your OVHcloud Web Hosting plan:

-- **Use a turn-key site, with OVHcloud’s 1-click modules.** This solution offers the benefits of a ready-made structure for your website that you can then customise (themes, text, etc.).
-OVHcloud offers four such 1-click modules, compatible with our infrastructures, on the [“Create a website with 1-click modules”](https://www.ovhcloud.com/en-ie/web-hosting/uc-website/){.external} page.
+- **Using a turn-key website, with OVHcloud’s one-click modules**: this solution offers the benefits of a ready-made structure for your website that you can then customise (themes, text, etc.).
+We offer four different 1-click modules compatible with our infrastructures on the OVHcloud webpage ["Creating a website with 1-click modules"](https://www.ovhcloud.com/en-ie/web-hosting/uc-website/){.external}, and they are detailed on the [Setting up your website with 1-click modules](/pages/web_cloud/web_hosting/cms_install_1_click_modules) page.

 - **Use a turn-key website that you install manually.** This solution gives you the benefit of a ready-made website structure that you can customise (themes, text, etc.), which you install yourself on your OVHcloud Web Hosting space.